alvarezrrj/alirey/README.md

 + Add therapist_id to booking form
 + Modify BookingPolicy to only allow therapist to edit/delete their own bookings
 + Allow therapist to access only their own config
++ Rewrite UsersController::index to only show non-admin users instead of everyone but the current user.
++ Restrict admin's ability to delete any user (create a moderator role that can do that)

 ## Config (/config)